 The last stack is thus concealed from the dealer by the two double stacks in front.
 Subsequently, the claimer then places the four remaining black chips (totalling $400), surreptitiously, into the stack closest to her, which are completely concealed from the eyes of the dealer.

-The way in which the chips are divided in the rear stack are such that a black is placed either side of a brown chip, rather than all the black chips being clumped in together- this type of chip stack is known as a ‘mix-up’, and stays concealed from the dealer up until the critical point, as you will see presently:
+The way in which the chips are divided in the rear stack is such that a black is placed on either side of a brown chip, rather than all the black chips being clumped in together- this type of chip stack is known as a ‘mix-up’, and stays concealed from the dealer up until the critical point, as you will see presently:

 At this point, the claimer will start to bet the brown chips on the layout table, ensuring that she does not accidentally disturb the rear stack, by knocking it over, for example.